uccser/cs-unplugged/docs/source/author/topics.rst

         - ``learning-outcomes:`` A list of keys corresponding to learning outcomes.

-        - ``classroom-resources:`` A list of strings describing the required classroom resources.
+        - ``classroom-resources:`` A list of keys corresponding to classroom resources.
-          The list items must be short (less than 100 characters), as this list is displayed on the lesson sidebar.
-          If a longer description is required, this should be within the lesson text within a panel.

-        - ``generated-resources:`` A list of generated CSU resources connected to this lesson.
+        - ``generated-resources:`` A list of keys of generated CSU resources connected to this lesson.

-          - **Required Fields:**:

-            - ``<resource>``: The key corresponding to the resource.

-              - **Required Fields:**:

-                - ``description:`` A description of how the resource should be used.

 A complete lesson structure file with multiple lessons may look like the
 following: